 As we said before, building movement is not inherently bad, nor is it good, it just is.
 However, the combination of building movement, poor choice of materials, poor workmanship and the harsh Australian elements can spell disaster within a matter of months.
 An accident could be lurking just around the corner, so how do you tell if you have a problem?

-2. Presence of Silicone: The presence of silicone on balconies, in many cases, may have been applied as a solution to stopping water from travelling below the tile surface.
+2. Presence of Silicone: The presence of silicone on balconies, in many cases, may have been applied as a solution to stop water from travelling below the tile surface.
 Such sealants will degrade if they are not applied properly or meet industry and environment standards, including UV and general weather.
-A Megasealed service is a preventative measure from water and moisture travelling below the tiled surface and uses the appropriate materials in doing so.
+A Megasealed service is a preventative measure from water and moisture travelling below the tiled surface and uses the appropriate materials.
 Perfect for Australian homes and businesses.

-Stop balcony leaks before they spread and become a larger problem – contacting Megasealed today will save you time, spare you money and ensure your home is safe and secure.
+Stop balcony leaks before they spread and become a more significant problem – contacting Megasealed today will save you time, spare you money and ensure your home is safe and secure.
 Don’t let grout get the better of you – talk to us today.